CTNicholas/quick-selector/README.md

 # Quick selector

 Syntactic sugar for `querySelector`, `querySelectorAll`, & `addEventListener` allowing you to select, modify, and add event listeners for multiple elements in one line of code.
+Tiny package (<1KB GZIP).
 All Javascript events are supported.

 ## Install